gyarbrough/odin-recipes/README.md

 # odin-recipes
-Recipes project for The Odin Project
+Recipes webpage for The Odin Project
+Demonstrate basic knowledge of HTML